bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 [2,] -104.7 -18.30
 ~~~

-This interval is remains entirely below zero.
-However, it is wider than the equal variance interval.
+This interval remains entirely below zero and it is narrower than the equal variance interval.

 ## Summary notes
 * The *t* distribution is useful for small sample size comparisons.